sybrew/the-seo-framework/readme.txt

 	* TODO When focussing on a field which is showing a placeholder, the placeholder is now blurred.
 	* TODO The sitename set in "Organization or Personal Name" is now used consistently throughout the Schema.org output settings.
 	* Description transient cache is no longer initiated on Search Pages.
+	* TODO Site icon (and logo REMOVE THIS after implementation) are now downsized to 1500px when exceeding.
 * **Updated:**
 	/
 	* TODO Translation POT file.